NohaTech/Seafile-best-practices-for-Ubuntu/Ubuntu-Guides/Baikal.md

 sudo service nginx restart
 sudo service nginx reload
 ```
+#### Optimize NGINX
+Please see this link for instructions how to optimize NGINX.

 make sure that you have the latest release, take a look.